amir511/Kivy-learning-guide/Kivy_Summary.md

 ***Python Code***

-*usually the python file is named `main.py` but this is just a convention and you can use any other name*
+*usually the python file is named `main.py` this is not mandatory but in case of packaging your application for other platforms this is crucial*
 ```python
 # Imports
 import kivy